05TharunKM/Samsung-PD-Training-/README.md

 - Delay of the cell is a function of input transition and output load.

 **Timing Arcs:**
-- Timing arcs, also known as timing constraints or timing relationships, are essential components in the design and analysis of digital integrated circuits.
-- They define the timing characteristics of signals as they propagate through the circuit, providing information about the required delays, transition times, and clock relationships to ensure proper operation.
+- Timing arcs define the timing characteristics of signals as they propagate through the circuit, providing information about the required delays, transition times, and clock relationships to ensure proper operation.
 - Combinational cell: Delay information from every input pin and every output pin is contained.
 - Sequential Cell: Set-up time, hold time, C-Q delay and D-Q delay for latch is contained.